CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

   software
-- Follow a series of case studies that introduce reproducibility technologies like version control (e.g. git, GitHub), containerization (Docker), and Notebooks (Jupyter).
+- Follow a series of case studies that introduce reproducibility technologies like version control (e.g. git, GitHub), containerization (Docker), and notebooks (Jupyter).
-- Be able to deploy reproducible applications using Binder and CyVerse
+- Be able to deploy applications for reproducible analysis using Binder and CyVerse
 - Understand (and be able to create) a software management plan that benefits their lab and their research

 **Prerequisites**

 This workshop will have several labs involving use of the command line (Linux/Unix).
 Some basic command line experience is strongly suggested.
 Attendees must bring their own Wi-Fi enabled laptop.